 |Senior Status||90 Credits Earned|

-A tutorial is a course in which normally one student engages in study under the direction of a faculty member, with weekly meetings of at least one hour and fifteen minutes throughout the semester or one hour and fifty minutes each week of a trimester.
+A tutorial or independent study is a course in which normally one student engages in study under the direction of a faculty member, with weekly meetings of at least one hour and fifteen minutes throughout the semester or one hour and fifty minutes each week of a trimester.
 The student must secure the permission of the instructor, who should not feel constrained to assume such extra work, and also obtain permission from the department chair and the dean.
-All tutorials must be approved by the appropriate dean in advance of the term for which they are planned.
-Ordinarily, no faculty member may direct more than one tutorial each term, i.e., two tutorials in any academic year and one in the summer.
+All tutorials and independent studies must be approved by the appropriate dean in advance of the term for which they are planned.
+Ordinarily, no faculty member may direct more than one tutorial or independent study each term, i.e., two in any academic year and one in the summer.

 Students may add or drop courses by obtaining online approval from their academic advisor.
-Once they are approved by their advisor, the student can add/drop on SPIRIT online.
+Once they are approved by their advisor, the student can add/drop with Student Planning.